Picture source: UBC Forestry

 7PM, May 08, 2025 | Dr. Mohammed Al-Amin | Dr. Cristián Bonacić, Department of Ecosystems & The Environment, Pontifical Catholic University of Chile | Prof. Pablo I. Becerra, Pontifical Catholic University of Chile | Forestry Education and Professional Practice in Chile |

-7PM, June 05, 2025 | Dr. Cristián Bonacić | Dr. Xiong Li, Beijing Forestry University, China | ||
+6PM, June 26, 2025 | Dr. Cristián Bonacić | Dr. Xiong Li, Beijing Forestry University, China | Dr. Juan Shi, Beijing Forestry University | The Application of Virtual Simulation and Large Model in Forestry Education in China |

-7PM, July 03, 2025 | Dr. Xiong Li | Dr. Hao Ren, College of International Education, Nanjing Forestry University, China | ||
+TBA in July, 2025 | Dr. Xiong Li | Dr. Hao Ren, College of International Education, Nanjing Forestry University, China | ||

-7PM, August 07, 2025 | Dr. Hao Ren | Dr. Weibin Wang, Southwest Forestry University, China | ||
+TBA in August, 2025 | Dr. Hao Ren | Dr. Weibin Wang, Southwest Forestry University, China | ||

-7PM, September 04, 2025 | Dr. Weibin Wang | Dr. Baatarbileg Nachin, National University of Mongolia | ||
+TBA in September, 2025 | Dr. Weibin Wang | Dr. Baatarbileg Nachin, National University of Mongolia | ||

-7PM, October 02, 2025 | Dr. Baatarbileg Nachin | Dr. Jorge Mario Chavez, Faculty of Forestry Sciences, La Molina National Agrarian University, Peru | ||
+TBA in October, 2025 | Dr. Baatarbileg Nachin | Dr. Jorge Mario Chavez, Faculty of Forestry Sciences, La Molina National Agrarian University, Peru | ||

-7PM, November 06, 2025 | Dr. Jorge Mario Chavez | Dr. Juan M. Pulhin, Department of Social Forestry and Forest Governance, College of Forestry and Natural Resources, University of Philippines Los Baños, Philippines | ||
+TBA in November, 2025 | Dr. Jorge Mario Chavez | Dr. Juan M. Pulhin, Department of Social Forestry and Forest Governance, College of Forestry and Natural Resources, University of Philippines Los Baños, Philippines | ||

-6PM, December 04, 2025 | Dr. Juan M. Pulhin | Dr. DKNG Pushpakumara, Department of Crop Science, Faculty of Agriculture, University of Peradeniya, Sri Lanka | ||
+TBA in December, 2025 | Dr. Juan M. Pulhin | Dr. DKNG Pushpakumara, Department of Crop Science, Faculty of Agriculture, University of Peradeniya, Sri Lanka | ||

-6PM, January 01, 2026 | Dr. DKNG Pushpakumara | Dr. Rachanee Pothitan, Faculty of Forestry, Kasetsart University, Thailand | ||
+TBA in January, 2026 | Dr. DKNG Pushpakumara | Dr. Rachanee Pothitan, Faculty of Forestry, Kasetsart University, Thailand | ||

-6PM, February 05, 2026 | Dr. Rachanee Pothitan | Dr. Hoang Van Sam, Director of International Cooperation Division, Vietnam National University of Forestry | ||
+TBA in February, 2026 | Dr. Rachanee Pothitan | Dr. Hoang Van Sam, Director of International Cooperation Division, Vietnam National University of Forestry | ||